 NymphPurple Back Baetis

-The Purple Back Baetis is a deadly variation of the classic Baetis nymph pattern.
+The Purple Back Baetis is an effective variation of the classic Baetis nymph pattern.
 Its distinctive purple back sets it apart and can trigger aggressive strikes from trout, particularly during Baetis hatches.

 Spring, Fall